Inca Quarry Trek 4 Days – Sacred Valley Route

 • Train company: INCA RAIL

-• Service: OLLANTAYTAMBO – MACHU PICCHU (1 hour and 40 minutes of trains ride)
+• Service: OLLANTAYTAMBO – MACHU PICCHU (1 hour and 40 minutes of train ride)

 • Class: The Voyager 45